This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the

 - Recreational Therapy

 Each of these therapy options offers different benefits to children, such as how to effectively deal with stress, make friends, delay gratification, overcome emotional trauma, reduce anxiety, and much more.

-Another option that can be completed in connection with therapy is personal counseling.
-Having a personal counselor that helps a child with individual issues has shown to help build confidence, treat depression, and help manage emotions.
+Another option that helps in connection with therapy is personal counseling.
+Having a personal counselor that helps a child with individual issues has been shown to help build confidence, treat depression, and help manage emotions.